Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Introduction

 To thoroughly evaluate the performance of~\theDevice{}, we conducted three studies.
 In the first study with 10 participants, we compared the performance when the ring was worn on different fingers.
 The results showed that ~\theDevice{} can track the hand poses well on any worn finger, which was underexplored in prior ring-based sensing systems~\cite{RingReview}.
 In the second study with 12 participants, we showed that ~\theDevice{} achieves a mean per-joint position error (MPJPE) of 14.1 mm and 10.3 mm in user-independent and user-dependent evaluations, respectively.
 In the third user study with 10 participants, ~\theDevice{} was able to recognize 7 micro-finger gestures with accuracies of 90.60\% and 99.27\% in user-independent and user-dependent evaluation respectively.

 Unlike most data-driven hand pose tracking systems that have significant performance degradation when the sensor is remounted, ~\theDevice{} is independent of wearing sessions.
 Additionally, ~\theDevice{} exhibits exciting performance even when used out-of-the-box, i.e. no calibration data from the new user, further highlighting the practicality of ring-based hand pose tracking systems.
-In summary, the main contributions of this paper are: \begin{itemize} \item To the best of our knowledge, ~\theDevice{} is the first single-ring system to demonstrate continuous hand pose tracking. \item We validated that the ring effectively tracks the hand pose when worn on any finger with 10 participants. \item We evaluated ~\theDevice{}'s performance in continuous hand pose tracking and micro-finger gesture recognition with user studies. \item We further discuss the opportunities and challenges of integrating ~\theDevice{} to the future commodity ring platforms. \end{itemize}
+In summary, the main contributions of this paper are: \begin{itemize} \item To the best of our knowledge, ~\theDevice{} is the first single-ring system to demonstrate continuous hand pose tracking across sessions and participants: we applied the C-FMCW method to the ring to reconstruct hand poses based on the reflection strengths at different echo path lengths from the ring. \item We validated that the ring effectively tracks the hand pose when worn on any finger with finger-dependent models. \item We evaluated ~\theDevice{}'s performance in continuous hand pose tracking and micro-finger gesture recognition with user studies. \item We further discuss the opportunities and challenges of integrating ~\theDevice{} to the future commodity ring platforms. \end{itemize}